eGangotri/eGangotri/README.md

   In Lock Screen Mode the Robot APIs stop working.
   So No tabbing, pasting etc.
   If you are working remotely and your remote computer goes in Lock Screen Mode
-    you have to find ways to disable Locking
+    you have to find ways to disable Locking.